sugarlabs/musicblocks/README.md

 Education](http://music-in-education.org/) Some of the initial graphics were contributed by [Chie Yasuda](http://www.chieyasuda.com).

 Much of the initial coding specific to Music Blocks was done by Yash Khandelwal as part of Google Summer of Code (GSoC) 2015.
 Hemant Kasat contributed to additional widgets as part of GSoC 2016.
 Additional contributions are being made by Tayba Wasim, Dinuka Tharangi Jayaweera, Prachi Agrawal, Cristina Del Puerto, and Hrishi Patel as part of GSoC 2017.
 During GSoC 2018, Riya Lohia developed a Temperament Widget.
 Ritwik Abhishek added a keyboard widget and a pitch-tracking widget.
+During GSoC 2019, Favor Kelvin refactored much of the code to use promises.
+During GSoC 2020, Meganindya did a major refactoring of the code base to support JavaScript export.
+Avrial enhanced the internal representation of mode and key.
+Sksum fixed 70+ bugs and added support for pitch tracking and MIDI import.

 Many students contributed to the project as part of Google Code-in (2015&ndash;2020).
 Sam Parkinson built the Planet during GCI.
 Emily